zuozhenggh/learning-library/data-management-library/security/data-safe/assess-database-configurations-users/assess-database-configurations-users.md

     ![User Risk chart](images/user-roles-chart.png)

-    - The **Last Password Change** chart shows you the number of users who have changed their passwords in the last 30 days, the last 30-90 days, and 90 days ago or more.
+    - The **Last Password Change** chart shows you the number and percentage of users who changed their passwords within the last 30 days, within the last 30-90 days, and 90 days ago or more.

     ![User Risk chart](images/last-password-change-chart.png)

-    - The **Last Login** chart shows you the number of users that signed in to the database within the last 24 hours, within the last week, within the current month, within the current year, and a year ago or more.
+    - The **Last Login** chart shows you the number and percentage of users that signed in to the database within the last 24 hours, within the last week, within the current month, within the current year, and a year ago or more.

     ![User Risk chart](images/last-login-chart.png)